vueuse/vueuse/packages/shared/watchArray/index.md

 # watchArray

-`watchArray` watches for the additions and removals in a list.
+Watch for an array with additions and removals.

 ## Usage